decc/twenty-fifty-new-look/model/README.markdown

 Then:

-    ruby translate_excel_into_ruby.rb
+    ruby translate_excel_into_c.rb

 This may take up to 4 hours.

-The next step is to check whether model_result.rb needs to be altered to pick up the correct places in the underlying excel.
+The next step is to check whether data_from_model.rb needs to be altered to pick up the correct places in the underlying excel.